 - Distinctions, or exclusions, or restrictions, or corresponding preferences arising from a prohibited ground of discrimination do not in themselves amount to discrimination.
 The second limb of the definition of discrimination provided by the United Nations Human Rights Committee (General Comment 18, 1989) provides that discrimination also requires that these have: the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.
-There needs therefore to be some disadvantage (in general terms) which results from the differentiation between the complainant group and others. - Families who are not entitled to receive payment of an IWP by reason of the employment status of the principal caregiver, or where relevant the principal caregiver's spouse, civil union partner or de facto partner, are disadvantaged in terms of their household income by the amounts which would otherwise be payable to them in each case for the support of their children on the basis of the family's income level. - The Plaintiffs say that the children in these families also suffer this disadvantage or the consequences of this disadvantage. - Families recently assessed by the government as having, in 2004, low living standards (defined as involving either severe hardship, significant hardship or some hardship) included 51% of families whose main source of income was income-tested benefits compared with 17% of families whose main source of income was market income (Ministry of Social Development 2006 the social report te purongo oranga tangata 2006). - The persistence and severity of poverty for children in New Zealand whose families receive benefits has been highlighted by the Ministry of Social Development (Children in Poor Families: Does the Source of Family Income Change the Picture 2002).
+There needs therefore to be some disadvantage (in general terms) which results from the differentiation between the complainant group and others. - Families who are not entitled to receive payment of an IWP by reason of the employment status of the principal caregiver, or where relevant the principal caregiver's spouse, civil union partner or de facto partner, are disadvantaged in terms of their household income by the amounts which would otherwise be payable to them in each case for the support of their children on the basis of the family's income level as well as number of dependent children.

-- The children in poor families primarily reliant upon government transfers are a particularly vulnerable group (Ministry of Social Development Children in Poor Families: Does the Source of Family Income Change the Picture 2002). - These children have lower living standards and have a greater risk of negative outcomes (Ministry of Social Development Children in Poor Families: Does the Source of Family Income Change the Picture 2002). - The exclusion of these families from access to the IWP contributes to and/or exacerbates the adverse consequences suffered by these generally vulnerable children in such families across a range of social indicators.
-These will be further particularised in the statements of evidence to be filed by the Plaintiffs including by way of evidence from expert witnesses.
+- The Plaintiff says that the children in these families also suffer this disadvantage and/or the consequences of this disadvantage. - The exclusion of these families from access to the IWP contributes to and/or exacerbates the adverse consequences suffered by these generally vulnerable children in such families across a range of social indicators.
+These will be further particularised in the statements of evidence to be filed by the Plaintiff including by way of evidence from expert witnesses. - However, the vulnerability of these families, generally, is indicated by the government's own research.
+For example, families recently assessed by the government as having, in 2004, low living standards (defined as involving either severe hardship, significant hardship or some hardship) included 51% of families whose main source of income was an income-tested benefit compared with 17% of families whose main source of income was market income (Ministry of Social Development 2006 the social report te purongo oranga tangata 2006 65). - Further, the persistence and severity of poverty for children in New Zealand whose families receive benefits has been highlighted by the Ministry of Social Development (Children in Poor Families: Does the Source of Family Income Change the Picture 2002). - Further, the children in poor families primarily reliant upon government transfers are a particularly vulnerable group (Ministry of Social Development Children in Poor Families: Does the Source of Family Income Change the Picture 2002). - Further, these children have lower living standards and have a greater risk of negative outcomes (Ministry of Social Development Children in Poor Families: Does the Source of Family Income Change the Picture 2002).